Tony Fields II

-Tony Fields II (born June 18, 1999) is an American football linebacker for the Cleveland Browns of the National Football League (NFL).
-He played college football at Arizona and West Virignia.
+Tony Fields II (born June 18, 1999) is an American professional football linebacker.
+He played college football for the Arizona Wildcats and West Virginia Mountaineers.

-Early years
+Early life

+Fields is the son of singer LeMisha Grinstead.
 Fields attended Desert Pines High School in Las Vegas.
-He committed to Arizona University to play football.
+He committed to University of Arizona to play football.

-His mother LeMisha Fields is 1/3rd of the R&B trio “702”.
-His maternal aunt Irish Grinstead also made up 1/3 of the final line-up of the group.
-When he was conceived, his mothers now deceased sister Orish (who was a member of the original quartet line-up and also Irish’s twin) filled in for LeMisha for a few months until her maternity leave return.

 College career

 As a three-year starter at Arizona, Fields primarily played Outside Linebacker.
 Following his year, Fields decided to transfer to West Virginia University, wanting to prove his versatility to NFL Scouts.
-After a successful senior season, Fields declared for the 2021 NFL Draft.
+After a successful senior season, Fields declared for the 2021 NFL draft.

 Professional career

+Cleveland Browns

-On May 1, 2021, Fields was selected by the Cleveland Browns with the 153rd overall pick in the 2021 NFL Draft.
+On May 1, 2021, Fields was selected by the Cleveland Browns with the 153rd overall pick in the 2021 NFL draft.
 He signed his four-year rookie contract on May 13, 2021.

+Field suffered an ankle injury in Week 1 of the 2024 season and was placed on injured reserve on September 11, 2024.
+He was released on October 22.

+Los Angeles Rams

+On October 28, 2024, Fields was signed to the Los Angeles Rams practice squad.
+He signed a reserve/future contract with Los Angeles on January 20, 2025.
+On August 24, Fields was released by the Rams.